amethyst/rfcs/rfcs/0000-state-separation.md

 ## Custom GameData is deprecated

 Custom GameData is a bit of an awkward fit.
-And making use of it involves implementing a large number of traits and necessitated making the StateCallback trait harder than it should be.
+And making use of it involves implementing a large number of traits and necessitated making the StateHandler trait harder than it should be.

-We generally have two places that are readily available for storing data:
+We generally have three places that are readily available for storing data:
 * A `Resource`, which is associated with the `World`.
-* In the state callbacks (since we have `&mut self` access in the callbacks).
+* In the state handlers (since we have `&mut self` access in the handlers).
-* In the global callbacks (same reason as above).
+* In the global handlers (same reason as above).

 The biggest motivation to implement custom game data seemed to be to make use of multiple dispatchers.
 But this is fraught with its own set of problems.
 Splitting the dispatchers means your resources can't be accessed in parallel, effectively causing a barrier between them.

 The GameData seemed like an akward fit into all of this, so I decided to try and deprecate it.
-The combination of the World, callback, and global callback storage has been sufficient to quite nicely address all architecture patterns I've looked into so far.
+The combination of the World, handler, and global handler storage has been sufficient to quite nicely address all architecture patterns I've looked into so far.

 ## Modifying states is done through a `States` resource.